Downers Grove South High School

-Downers Grove South High School, or DGS, and locally referred to as "South", is a public four-year high school located at the corner of Dunham Road and 63rd Street in Downers Grove, Illinois, a western suburb of Chicago, Illinois, in the United States.
+Downers Grove South High School (locally referred to as "DGS") is a public four-year high school in Downers Grove, Illinois, a western suburb of Chicago, Illinois, United States.
 Its principal is Arwen Lyp.
 It is part of Community High School District 99, which also includes Downers Grove North High School.
 The South campus draws students from Downers Grove (south of 55th St.), the majority of Woodridge, half of Darien (west of Cass Ave.), and small sections of Bolingbrook and Westmont.

 History

-The school opened its doors in 1964 and the student population at Downers Grove High School was split in two, half going to the original structure now named Downers Grove North, and half going to the new building.
+The school opened its doors in 1964.
+The student population at Downers Grove High School was split in two, half going to the original structure now named Downers Grove North, and half going to the new building.

 It has since undergone significant renovations to bring it up to date, including a $49.5 million voter referendum for the district in 2001.
-In the summer of 2008 the school embarked on a parking space expansion on campus, which had been plagued by delays.
-Despite several causes for postponement, parking lot adjustments were prepared in time to effectively start the 2008–09 school year.
-On Friday, June 22, 2011 at around 8:30 pm, South High School received extensive damage to its outdoor sports areas during a two-minute EF1 tornado: fences around the tennis courts were flattened, portable toilets and rows of bleachers were flipped upside-down as well as some fallen branches across the school's football/soccer field.
+In the summer of 2008, the school embarked on a parking space expansion, which had been plagued by delays.
+Despite several postponements, parking lot adjustments were prepared in time to effectively start the 2008–09 school year.

+On June 22, 2011, at around 8:30 pm, the school's outdoor sports areas were extensively damaged during a two-minute EF1 tornado.
+Fences around the tennis courts were flattened, portable toilets and rows of bleachers were flipped upside down, and branches fell across the football/soccer field.

-In March 2018, the community surrounding the school voted to approve the Master Facility Plan (MFP), which laid out plans to completely overhaul both South and neighboring North high school into modern learning facilities.
+In March 2018, the community surrounding the school voted to approve the Master Facility Plan, which laid out plans to completely overhaul both South and neighboring North high school into modern learning facilities.
 Construction started at the end of the 2018–2019 school year, and was completed at the start of the 2021–2022 school year.

-The 2022–2023 school year saw the introduction of a new schedule, referred to as a "Block Schedule".
-While far from the first implementation of this style, due to concerns from staff, students, and parents alike, the school board decided on a roughly half-and-half approach to its implementation.
+The 2022–2023 school year saw the introduction of a new block schedule.
+While far from the first implementation of this style, due to concerns from staff, students, and parents, the school board decided on a roughly half-and-half approach to its implementation.
 This was designed as both a trial run of this schedule type, and as a use for the various common spaces located around the school that were built during the MFP.

 Academics

 In 2008, Downers Grove South had an average composite ACT score of 22.0, 0.5 points above the state average.

 DGS graduated 96.7% of its senior class.

-Downers Grove South has not made Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination, which with the ACT, are the assessment tools used to fulfill mandates of the federal No Child Left Behind Act.
+The school has not made Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination, which with the ACT, are the assessment tools used to fulfill mandates of the federal No Child Left Behind Act.
 While the school as a whole did make AYP, two of the six student subgroups failed to meet expectations in reading.